actions-marketplace-validations/WarpBuilds_gha-debug/README.md

 ## Detached mode

-By default, this Action starts a `tmate` session and waits for the session to be done (typically by way of a user connecting and exiting the shell after debugging).
-In detached mode, this Action will start the `tmate` session, print the connection details, and continue with the next step(s) of the workflow's job.
+By default, this Action starts a `ssh` session and waits for the session to be done (typically by way of a user connecting and exiting the shell after debugging).
+In detached mode, this Action will start the `ssh` session, print the connection details, and continue with the next step(s) of the workflow's job.
 At the end of the job, the Action will wait for the session to exit.

 ```yaml
 name: CI